futo-org/voice-input/README.md

 ## Credits

-The microphone icon was authored by Cole Bemis and is part of [Feather Icons](https://feathericons.com/), an open-source icon pack licensed under MIT.
+The microphone icon was taken from [Feather Icons](https://feathericons.com/), an open-source icon pack licensed under MIT, authored by Cole Bemis.

 Thanks to the following projects for making this possible:
 * OpenAI - [OpenAI Whisper](https://github.com/openai/whisper/)